DataSec4BLK/PKEET-VPG/README.md

 ### Comparison with other schemes

-We also implemented several related schemes and compare the communication and computation cost with our scheme, including:
+We also implemented several related schemes and compared the communication and computation cost with our scheme, including:
 - Hades[^1]
 - Sanitize[^2]
 - SCN2022[^3]
 - ElGamal[^4]

+The Codes are in the `Comp` folder.

 ## Warning